PrinceOdein/ops_manager/README.md

-# mt5-scalping-bot
+# Ops Manager
-A Scalping Bot for USDJPY on MetaTrader5
+A simple api